Foot Measuring Guide

 • Right Foot __________ Left Foot __________

-• Instep (Volume): If you used a Tape Measure to wrap around your foot, use that measurement.
-If you used a string, then measure the length of the string.
+• Instep (Volume): If you used a Tape Measure to drape over the foot, use that measurement.
+If a string was used, then measure the length of the string.

 • Right Foot __________ Left Foot __________